James Randall (murderer): Murders of Wendy Evans and Cynthia Pugh

 On October 20, 1995, Wendy Evans, a suspected Florida sex worker, was killed by strangulation; her naked body was found on Myrtle Lane in Oldsmar by a pizza delivery driver later the same day.
 On January 18, 1996, Cynthia Pugh, another Florida prostitute, was also killed by strangulation, her body being discovered on January 19, 1996.

 Police identified James Randall as a person of interest in relation to both deaths after finding tire marks that matched Randall's Dodge D-50 pick-up truck.
 Police went to speak to Randall on June 27, 1996, at his residence.
 Following that conversation police observed Randall leaving his premises in his truck and attempted to stop him to ask further questions, but Randall instead accelerated away from police and a high-speed chase between Randall and police followed.
 Following the conclusion of the chase Randall continued to flee on foot and escaped, although he was eventually found and detained four days later (July 1, 1996).

 Police investigations revealed that Randall had a history of engaging in consensual erotic asphyxiation with his sexual partners, along with allegations of non-consensual violent attacks on his then-girlfriend Terry-Jo Howard involving in part attempts to choke her.

 In April 1997 Randall was convicted by a Florida jury of first-degree murder in the strangulation deaths of both women.
 Sentencing judge Susan Schaeffer found three aggravating factors in the offence, being (1) that Randall had a previous conviction for a felony, (2) that the previous conviction was for a violent felony, and (3) that the murders were especially heinous, callous or cruel.
 Taking these factors into account, the court sentenced Randall to two death sentences in relation to the murders.
 He was also sentenced to a concurrent sentence of five years on a charge of evading police.

 Randall appealed the murder convictions; his appeal was heard by the Supreme Court of Florida in 2000.
 The court upheld the appeals and found that Randall had most likely choked Evans and Pugh for pleasure, not to kill them.
 Accordingly, the conviction for first-degree murder was replaced with a conviction for second-degree murder in relation to both deaths, and his death sentences were changed to sentences of life imprisonment.
-Randall is held in Taylor C. I. Annex, Perry, Florida.
+Randall was held in Taylor C. I. Annex, Perry, Florida.

 The murders of Evans and Pugh have been featured on true crime television shows including Forensic Files (season 6, "Treads and Threads"); The New Detectives (season 6, "Left at the Scene"); and Evil Lives Here (season 4, "In the Lion's Cage").